abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/aws-batch.md

 ![](_images/aws_keys.png)

-!!! tip "Multiple credentials"
+!!! note "Assume role"
-    You can create multiple credentials in your Tower environment.
+    You can also specify the IAM Role (ARN) which will be assumed to access the AWS resources provided by the associated compute environment.

 **6.** Select a **Region**, for example *eu-west-1 - Europe (Ireland)*, and enter the S3 bucket we created in the previous section in the **Pipeline work directory** e.g: `s3://unique-tower-bucket`.